Kaitlynn Carter celebrates her birthday with Miley Cyrus

 Washington D.C.
-[USA], Sep 6 : Kaitlynn Carter celebrated her birthday with none other than her rumoured girlfriend and singer Miley Cyrus.
+[USA], Sep 6 (ANI): Kaitlynn Carter celebrated her birthday with none other than her rumoured girlfriend and singer Miley Cyrus.

 The duo was dressed to the nines on Wednesday evening to celebrate Carter's 31st birthday, which she also documented in a series of now-deleted black-and-white pictures on her Instagram Story.